A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Details of Anyons and Boundaries in the MSC

 \subsection{Lagrangian Subgroups}

 In bosonic systems, types of gapped boundaries are in one-to-one correspondence with ``Lagrangian subgroups" of the anyon model, and hence can be fully classified with reference only to the anyons and their properties~\cite{Lagrangian_Subgroups2011,Protected_Edge_Modes}.
-A Lagrangian subgroup is a subset of the collection of anyons $\mathcal{L}\subseteq\mathcal{A}$, such that for all $a,b\in\mathcal{L}$: (1) $a\times b\in \mathcal{L}$ and $\bar{a},\bar{b}\in\mathcal{L}$, where $\bar{a}$ refers to the antiparticle of $a$ such that $a\times\bar{a}=\mathbf{1}$; (2) $a$ and $b$ are self-bosons ($\theta_a = \theta_b = 1$) and have trivial mutual statistics (i.e. $M_{a,b}=1$); (3) every $c\notin\mathcal{L}$ has non-trivial mutual statistics with at least one $a\in\mathcal{L}$.
+A Lagrangian subgroup is a subset of the collection of anyons $\mathcal{L}\subseteq\mathcal{A}$, such that for all $a,b\in\mathcal{L}$: (1) $a\times b\in \mathcal{L}$ and $\bar{a},\bar{b}\in\mathcal{L}$, where $\bar{a}$ refers to the antiparticle of $a$ such that $a\times\bar{a}=\mathbf{1}$; (2) $a$ and $b$ are self-bosons ($\theta_a = \theta_b = 1$) and have trivial mutual statistics (i.e., $M_{a,b}=1$); (3) every $c\notin\mathcal{L}$ has non-trivial mutual statistics with at least one $a\in\mathcal{L}$.

 To every Lagrangian subgroup we can associate a gapped boundary $G_\mathcal{L}$ (and vice versa).
 The boundary $G_\mathcal{L}$ will be such that all anyons in $\mathcal{L}$ can condense at that boundary.
 This condensation process is achieved by string operators that terminate on the boundary, and hence commute with all plaquette operators around this endpoint.
-These operators are interpreted as moving an anyon from the bulk to the boundary, where it is condensed into that boundary.
-The logical operators in Figure~\ref{fig:Patch} can be interpreted as processes in which two anyons are created in the bulk and then moved to opposite boundaries where they are condensed.
+Such condensation processes are shown in Figure~\ref{fig:MSC_bdrys}.

 The properties of $\mathcal{L}$ can be understood as follows.
 Property (2) ensures that processes that are confined to the boundary $G_\mathcal{L}$ and that commute with the Hamiltonian act trivially on the ground state.
 In topological codes, these processes correspond to stabilizer elements, which must mutually commute - hence the associated anyons must have trivial statistics.
 Property (1) ensures that $\mathcal{L}$ is a group under the fusion operation, while (3) ensures that this group is maximal: no other anyon can be added to it without violating either (1) or (2).